battle-tactics-strategies

 The Prize: Control of the Levant

 The Levantine corridor represented the strategic heartland of the ancient Near East.
 For both the Egyptians and Hittites, control over this region meant access to vital trade routes, valuable resources like timber and metals, and a buffer zone against rival powers.
-The city of Kadesh, strategically positioned on the Orontes River, served as a critical fortress and trading hub.
+The city of Kadesh, strategically positioned on the Orontes River, served as a key fortress and trading hub.
 Egyptian ambitions under the aggressive and ambitious Ramses II collided directly with Hittite efforts to consolidate and expand their influence southward.
 Tensions had been simmering for decades, with border skirmishes and shifting alliances among smaller city-states creating a volatile powder keg.
+The kingdom of Amurru, a vassal that had defected to the Hittites, became a flashpoint that triggered the war.

 Ramses II's Campaign Rationale